Multiparameter estimation for qubit states with collective measurements: a case study: Two-parameter estimation for qubit states

 \subsubsection{Nearly-pure qubit estimation}

 Having established the general results for compatible joint estimation for $\varepsilon$ and $\varphi$, let us look deeper into the scenario where the qubits are nearly pure, i.e., $s(\varepsilon)\approx1$.
-In particular then, let us apply the parameterization $s(\varepsilon)=1-\varepsilon^2/8$ with $\varepsilon\ll1$, a choice that is motivated by a case study in quantum imaging superresolution problem: As reported in Ref.~\cite{Chrostowski2017}, estimating $\varphi$ and $\varepsilon$ in this parameterization could be seen as estimating the centroid and the separation between two close incoherent light sources (up to some multiplicative constant), respectively.
+In particular, we focus on ``regular" parametrization where $s(\varepsilon)$ is smooth around some value $\varepsilon_0$ with $s(\varepsilon_0)=1$, such that we can perform the Taylor expansion in powers of $\delta\ll1$ around $\varepsilon_0$ for some $\varepsilon=\varepsilon_0-\delta$.
+Then, while the conclusion below is generally true for any regular parametrization of $s(\varepsilon)$ as well, for explicit illustration, let us consider specifically $s(\varepsilon)=1-\varepsilon^2/8$ with $\varepsilon\ll1$, a choice that is motivated by a case study in quantum imaging superresolution problem: As reported in Ref.~\cite{Chrostowski2017}, estimating $\varphi$ and $\varepsilon$ in this parameterization could be seen as estimating the centroid and the separation between two close incoherent light sources (up to some multiplicative constant), respectively.

 We shed some light as to how the $\Jvec^2$ measurement works in this $\varepsilon\ll1$ regime.
 From the theory of angular momentum, see textbooks like Refs.~\cite{CohenTannoudji, Gottfried2013}, we know that the full $N$-spin Hilbert space, $\mathcal{H}_\mathrm{total}$, can be decomposed into direct sum of orthogonal subspaces specified by two numbers, $j$ and $g(j)$: